open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 ```

 ### Generating the couchapp
-Using `couchapp generate` command you will be able to generate the structure of a couchapp, but first, you need to create a folder with the app name and then, access to it.
+When using `couchapp generate` command you will be able to generate the structure of a basic couchapp.
+First, make sure you are in _couchapp_ folder.
+Then create a folder with the same app name you are making.
+Finally, change to that folder you just created.
+In this case I will guide you to create an app called *"test"* using the following commands.

 ```
 $ mkdir test